Code-Institute-Submissions/amcali-project-2/README.md

 Manual testing was conducted throughout the development of this project, the following types of test scenarios were conducted:

-1. Navigation Drop Down Menu:
+#### 1. Navigation Drop Down Menu:
-    1. Click on the Navigation menu and a drop down of the available webpages are visible for user selection: About; What is UVI; UVI Around the World; Summary.
+1) Click on the Navigation menu and a drop down of the available webpages are visible for user selection: About; What is UVI; UVI Around the World; Summary.
-    2. Click on each of the navigation drop down menu items, and find that only the respective webpage will appear.
+2) Click on each of the navigation drop down menu items, and find that only the respective webpage will appear.
-    - Issues: On clicking any navigation menu item, the selected tab becomes dark-blue (Bootstrap default setting).
+- **Issues:** On clicking any navigation menu item, the selected tab becomes dark-blue (Bootstrap default setting).

-2. Video:
+#### 2. Video:
-    1. Open the website link to view the "About" page appear as the homepage.
+1) Open the website link to view the "About" page appear as the homepage.
-    2. Click on the youtube video link, and the video succesfully plays.
+2) Click on the youtube video link, and the video succesfully plays.

-3. Anchor Links:
+#### 3. Anchor Links:
-    1. Open either the "About" or "Summary" pages, and find the underlined hyperlinks for "Trinidad and Tobago Meterological Service" and "World Health Organisation (WHO)" open to the respective organisations' webpages in an external web browser.
+1) Open either the "About" or "Summary" pages, and find the underlined hyperlinks for "Trinidad and Tobago Meterological Service" and "World Health Organisation (WHO)" open to the respective organisations' webpages in an external web browser.

-4. Anchor Links:
+#### 4. Anchor Links:
-    1. Open the "About" webpage, and find the underlined hyperlink for "Trinidad and Tobago Meterological Service" opens the organisation's website in an external web browser.
+1) Open the "About" webpage, and find the underlined hyperlink for "Trinidad and Tobago Meterological Service" opens the organisation's website in an external web browser.
-    2. Open the "Summary" webpage, and find the underlined hyperlinks for "World Health Organisation (WHO)" open to the organisation's website in an external web browser.
+2) Open the "Summary" webpage, and find the underlined hyperlinks for "World Health Organisation (WHO)" open to the organisation's website in an external web browser.

-5. Menu Selector:
+#### 5. Menu Selector:
-    1. Open the "UVI Around the World" page
+1) Open the "UVI Around the World" page
-    2. On the menu selector, the page will automatically highlight "Select all", for which the map will show all markers and the composite chart will show all graph lines of all the city names displayed in the menu selector.
+2) On the menu selector, the page will automatically highlight "Select all", for which the map will show all markers and the composite chart will show all graph lines of all the city names displayed in the menu selector.
-    3. Try to select one country in the menu selector; the respective marker will show up on the map, and the composite chart will only display the respective UVI readings for that city.
+3) Try to select one country in the menu selector; the respective marker will show up on the map, and the composite chart will only display the respective UVI readings for that city.
-    4. Try to select multiple cities; the respective markers will show up on the map, and the composite chart will only display the UVI readings of those cities.
+4) Try to select multiple cities; the respective markers will show up on the map, and the composite chart will only display the UVI readings of those cities.
-    - Issues: While the "Select all" option is highlighted, the other cities can also be selected simultaneously.
+- **Issues:** While the "Select all" option is highlighted, the other cities can also be selected simultaneously.
 The result will end up showing the markers and UVI readings of the selected cities.

-4. Map:
+#### 4. Map:
-    1. Open the "UVI Around the World" webpage, and click the markers to find the marker popup box appear and display the country name, city name and latitude.
+1) Open the "UVI Around the World" webpage, and click the markers to find the marker popup box appear and display the country name, city name and latitude.
 Click the 'x' button to close the popup box.
-    2. Open the "UVI Around the World" webpage and on the map, zoom in to view the map closer up.
+2) Open the "UVI Around the World" webpage and on the map, zoom in to view the map closer up.
-    3. Open the "UVI Around the World" webpage  and on the map, zoom out to view the map in smaller size.
+3) Open the "UVI Around the World" webpage  and on the map, zoom out to view the map in smaller size.
-    4. Open the "UVI Around the World" webpage  and on the map, drag the map from any location to find that it moves.
+4) Open the "UVI Around the World" webpage  and on the map, drag the map from any location to find that it moves.
-    - Issues - On small mobile devices, the map does and popup boxes are unable to scale accordingly.
+- **Issues** - On small mobile devices, the map does and popup boxes are unable to scale accordingly.
 Hence, the option for the user to drag the map has been enabled to compensate for the UX matter.

-5. Composite Chart:
+#### 5. Composite Chart:
-    1. Open the "UVI Around the World" webpage and view the composite chart.
+1) Open the "UVI Around the World" webpage and view the composite chart.
 Upon multiple line graphs being displayed, hover over the city stated in the legend.
 The city which corresponds to the graph line displayed will become bold.
+- **Issues:**
-    - Issues: 1.
-Y-axis label is truncated from the graph.
+    - **1)** Y-axis label is truncated from the graph.
-              2. On small mobile devices, the graph becomes very small in comparison to the text content displayed on the webpage.
+    - **2)** On small mobile devices, the graph becomes very small in comparison to the text content displayed on the webpage.

-6. Mobile Responsive:
+#### 6. Mobile Responsive:
-    1. Open any of the webpages; aside from the map and composite chart (issues mentioned above), the headers and text contents, tables and videos will respond according to the size of the medium device that accesses the website.
+1) Open any of the webpages; aside from the map and composite chart (issues mentioned above), the headers and text contents, tables and videos will respond according to the size of the medium device that accesses the website.

-In addition, you should mention in this section how your project looks and works on different browsers and screen sizes.

-You should also mention in this section any interesting bugs or problems you discovered during your testing, even if you haven't addressed them yet.

-If this section grows too long, you may want to split it off into a separate file and link to it from here.

 ## Deployment

 This project was developed on AWS Cloud9, and deployed to GitHub.
 The indivdual local files are available [here](https://github.com/amcali/project-2).

 ## Credits